GS-ROR$^2$: Bidirectional-guided 3DGS and SDF for Reflective Object Relighting and Reconstruction: Results

+\paragraph{Volumetric SDF} Another group is the volumetric SDF-based methods that support relighting.
+As discussed in related works, these methods take a long time to converge, especially for the ones that handle reflective objects.
+We compare the open-source methods in the experiment section, while Neural-PBIR does not release the code.
+Its idea of introducing differentiable path tracing to model complex inter-reflection could benefit the Gaussian-based methods.

-Our model improves the relighting quality compared to other Gaussian-based methods.
+\paragraph{Limitations} Our model improves the relighting and mesh quality compared to other Gaussian-based methods.
 However, some issues remain to be solved.
-The SDF representation used in our framework is used as a prior, and it can not be used for exporting a faithful mesh due to its low resolution.
-Besides, we obverse the split-sum approximation in DiffRast~\cite{laine_2020_diffrast} causes blurry renderings when the roughness is very small.
-Please see the supplementary materials.
-We believe replacing it with a more accurate rendering method will improve the relighting quality.
-Last, we only consider direct lighting in our framework, and introducing indirect illumination will benefit the relighting quality, and we leave it for future work.
+We observe that the split-sum approximation in DiffRast~\cite{laine_2020_diffrast} causes blurry renderings for low-roughness surfaces.
+We render a mirror-like plane using the Cycle path-tracing renderer in Blender and the split-sum approximation in the DiffRast.
+The comparison is in \figref{fig:limit_ss}, and the split-sum result is blurry.
+We believe replacing it with more accurate rendering methods will improve the relighting quality.
+Last, we only consider direct lighting in our framework, which causes inconsistent material decomposition in the regions with complex inter-reflection, as shown in \figref{fig:limit_ind}.
+Introducing indirect illumination will benefit the relighting quality.
+We leave it for future work.